andrija1987/tasks/README.md

 Tasks project manager (php,mysql,jquery...)

 Tasks is based on PHP,mysql,jquery programming languages.
 It's main goal is to help you insert/list your tasks/milestones/projects.
-This is a very basic version, 1.0
+This is a very basic version, 1.0.
+Newer versions will have user managament and a DASHBOARD with statistics :)

 .)
 Requirements